Friends & Volunteers

-The Friends of The Royal Logistic Corps Museum support the museum by promoting it and giving it financial and practical support and assistance.
+The Society of Friends of The Royal Logistic Corps Museum supports the museum by promoting it and giving it financial and practical support and assistance.
 These activities are carried out in close cooperation with the museum’s management and staff.
-The Society is independent of the museum and of The Royal Logistic Corps (RLC), but works in very close contact with both.
+The Society is independent of the Museum and of The RLC, but works in very close contact with both.

 There are many ways in which volunteers can and do support the museum.
 There are a number of roles available, so if you are interested in volunteering, come into the museum and speak to a member of staff.
 They will be able to tell you what is currently available and how you might be able to help your museum.